 Christmas shopping gets expensive, cash back or not.
 Scratch up some extra money over the holidays by driving with Uber, the popular ride-sharing app.

-As an Uber contractor, you set your own schedule and work when you want.
-Your pay is calculated on a base fare, plus time and distance traveled for each pickup.
-Uber charges a service fee of 20% to 35%, depending on your city.
+As an Uber driver partner, you are an independent contractor.
+You create your own schedule and work as much or as little as you want.
+Your earnings will be calculated by adding a base fare, plus time and distance traveled after your pickup, and Uber charges a service fee.

 Three French Breads

 In all seriousness, we know perfectly well the holidays aren’t just about shopping.
 We’re not that shallow.

 The holidays are also about eating food — am I right?
 Lots of yummy, delicious food.

 Check out Ibotta, a free cash-back app that offers cash back at grocery stores, restaurants and bars.
 It’s a good way to get money back just for taking a picture of your receipt.
 Here’s how it works:

 - Sign up.
 You just need a name and email address to start.